How to Shop for a Safe Used Car

 Review safety ratings

-You’ve almost certainly seen crash test ratings on the window sticker when shopping for a new vehicle.
-For a used car, you’ll find those ratings online.
+Have you seen crash test ratings on the window sticker when shopping for a new vehicle?
+For a pre-owned vehicle, you’ll find those ratings online.

-The two primary sources for safety ratings are the National Highway Traffic Safety Administration1 (NHTSA) and the Insurance Institute for Highway Safety and Highway Loss Data Institute2 (IIHS-HLDI).
-It’s wise to review both as part of your research.
+The two primary sources for safety ratings are the National Highway Traffic Safety Administration (NHTSA)1 and the Insurance Institute for Highway Safety and Highway Loss Data Institute (IIHS-HLDI).2 It’s wise to review both as part of your research prior to purchase.

 The NHTSA lists the various crash test ratings (frontal, side, rollover) for a vehicle as well as the safety equipment that comes standard or optional.
-The longer the vehicle has been on the road, the greater the opportunity for potential problems to surface.
+The longer the vehicle has been on the road, the more likely potential problems will surface.
 This site lists any recall information, complaints from drivers, investigations and communications sent out from the manufacturer.

 Meanwhile, the IIHS-HLDI offers a bit more thorough initial review, conducting six different crash tests and rating vehicles as good, acceptable, marginal or poor.
-They also assess how well the headlights serve the driver from a safety perspective, how user-friendly the child-seat anchors (LATCH) are, and how well the safety features work.
+They also assess how well the headlights serve the driver from a safety perspective, how user-friendly the child-seat anchors (part of the Lower Anchors and Tethers for Children system, or LATCH) are, and how well these features work.

 Identify safety features